clojure-quant/infra-guix/DOC/HARDWARE/hidpi.md

 Gnome: hidpi

 gnome 3.16 still has a few problems: The scrollbars in all Gtk2 apps are too narrow.
 You can manually tweak this by opening the file: usr/share/themes/Adwaita/gtk-2.0/gtkrc and doubling the ‘slider-width’ from 13 to 26

+QUASSEL on GNOME:
+Warning: Ignoring XDG_SESSION_TYPE=wayland on Gnome.
+Use QT_QPA_PLATFORM=wayland to run on Wayland anyway.